Stratio/cassandra-lucene-index/doc/documentation.rst

        }
     }');

-Maps values are indexed using their keys as field name suffixes:
+Maps values are indexed by default using their keys as field name suffixes.
+For searching map values under a certain key you should use '$' as field-key separator:

 .. code-block:: sql